ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 end
 ```

-Also the Hanami framework uses this approach:
+But it's not just Rails, the Hanami framework also uses this approach:

 ```ruby
 # https://github.com/hanami/hanami/blob/master/bin/hanami